ssb22/adjuster/README.md

  : File to use as a template for Android start HTML.
 This option implies --android=file:///android_asset/index.html and generates that index.html from the file specified (or from nothing if the special filename 'blank' is used).
 The template file may include URL_BOX_GOES_HERE to show a URL entry box and related items (offline-clipboard link etc) in the page.
 This version also enables better zoom controls on Android 4+ and a visible version stamp (which, if the device is in 'developer mode', you may double-tap on to show missing glosses).

 `--android-pre-2016`
- : When generating an Android app, assume the build environment is older than the mid-2016 release (SDK 24).
+ : [**Deprecated**] When generating an Android app, assume the build environment is older than the mid-2016 release (SDK 24).
 New apps compiled in this way are no longer allowed on "Play Store" (and updates won't be allowed from November 2019) unless you also set --android-https-only, since the extra configuration for non-HTTPS in Play Store's newly-required Target API needs at least version 24 of the SDK to compile.
+This option is deprecated because you should be able to install a newer SDK on a virtual machine if your main OS cannot be upgraded (e.g. on a 2011 Mac stuck on MacOS 10.7, I used VirtualBox 4.3.4, Vagrant 1.9.5, Debian 8 Jessie and SSH with X11 forwarding to install Android Studio 3.5 from 2019).

 `--no-android-pre-2016
 `
  : Cancels any earlier --android-pre-2016 option in Makefile variables etc

 `--android-https-only`
- : When generating an Android app, let Android 9+ restrict it to HTTPS-only URLs
+ : [**Deprecated**] When generating an Android app, let Android 9+ restrict it to HTTPS-only URLs.
+This allows the app to be compiled in build environments older than the mid-2016 release (SDK 24) while still being allowed on the Play Store, but it restricts functionality.
+Deprecated because it's possible to install a newer build environment on a virtual machine (see comments on --android-pre-2016)

 `--no-android-https-only
 `